HSBC Bank Plc - Form 8.5 (EPT/RI) - Shaftesbury PLC

 Eintrag hinzufügen Eintrag bearbeiten

-Börse aktuell - Live TickerNeue Zinssorgen: ATX schließt mit Verlusten -- DAX geht im Minus ins Wochenende -- Asiens Börsen zum Handelsende tiefer
+Börse aktuell - Live TickerImpulse fehlen noch: ATX volatil -- DAX tiefer -- Asiens Börsen schließen uneinheitlich

+Der heimische Aktienmarkt präsentiert sich am Dienstag mit Richtungswechseln.
+Der deutsche Aktienmarkt zeigt sich mit leichten Verlusten.
+Die asiatischen Börsen schließen am zweiten Handelstag der Woche uneinheitlich.